Innovation in Operations, Implementation Benefits and Integration of the CNS Infrastructure

 - Modeling, Simulation, and Analysis

-ICNS 2014 invites exhibits and product demonstrations by representatives of CNS-related industries and organizations.
+ICNS 2015 invites exhibits and product demonstrations by representatives of CNS-related industries and organizations.
 Participating as an exhibitor in the conference allows close-up interaction with customers and key policy decision makers to help move your research and products closer to daily operations.
-See 2014 Sponsors & Exhibitors or contact the 2014 Sponsors and Exhibit Chair directly.
+For more information, please contact the 2015 Sponsors and Exhibit Chair.

 Best Paper Competition – Student and Professional

 The 2015 ICNS Conference is sponsoring student and professional Best Paper competitions.
 Active students and professionals within two years of graduation are eligible for ICNS Student Best Paper awards.
 Those not eligible for Best Student Paper are eligible for Best Professional Paper awards.

 Authors are invited to submit abstracts of no more than 750 words by

 December 19, 2014 (extended to Friday, January 16, 2015) on the key topical areas listed above or other relevant aeronautical CNS topics through the online ICNS Abstract Submission Form.

 - January 17, 2015: Notification of acceptance of papers/presentations

 - April 4, 2015: Final papers due